Skip to main content

 Chapter Explanation

-When what you hold on to has become full, better to stop than to overflow.
-When what you have grasped and sharpened has become keen, it cannot be kept for long.
+When what you hold has become full, it is better to stop than to overflow.
+When what you have grasped and sharpened has become keen, it cannot long be preserved.
 Gold and jade may fill the hall, but they cannot be guarded forever.
-Wealth and honor joined with arrogance — one brings ruin upon oneself.
+Wealth and honor joined with arrogance bring ruin upon oneself.
 When the work is done and the name established, to withdraw and not remain — this is to follow the Dao of Heaven.

 Discourse

 This chapter says that among all things between Heaven and Earth, whatever has become full must ebb and recede; whatever has been sharpened to a fine edge must break.
 People of the world do not understand this principle.
-They know only how to scramble for power and seize profit, pursuing wealth and chasing honor.
-They do not realize that wealth and honor not only cannot be kept for long — they are also what everyone covets.
-They become the gathering-place of all resentment.
-If one relies on one's wealth and honor and becomes arrogant, one only hastens one's own ruin.
+They know only how to scramble for power and seize profit, pursuing wealth and chasing rank.
+They do not realize that wealth and rank not only cannot long be preserved — they are also what everyone covets.
+They become the focus of universal resentment.
+If one relies on one's wealth and rank and grows arrogant, one only hastens one's own undoing.

-Therefore, when the work is done and the name established, one should withdraw.
-To have and yet not possess; to be full and yet not complacent; to achieve merit and not dwell in it; to have not the slightest aggressive edge — only this accords with the natural course of the Dao of Heaven.
+Therefore, when the work is done and the name established, one should step back.
+To have and yet not possess; to be full and yet not complacent; to achieve merit and not dwell in it; to have not the slightest aggressive edge — only this accords with the natural course of the Way of Heaven.
 Only this can preserve oneself forever.